 Yellow light foods are “slow down” foods.
 These foods are okay to eat everyday, in moderation.
-Yellow light foods include: pasta, rice, bread, tortillas, noodles, eggs, lean meat, chicken, low fat yogurt, nuts and seeds, olive oil, soy foods, whole grains, fish, low fat cheese, and vegetable oil.
+Yellow light foods include: whole grain pasta, brown rice, whole grain bread, tortillas, eggs, lean meat, chicken, Greek yogurt, nuts and seeds, olive oil, soy foods, fish, cheese, and vegetable oil.

 Red Light Foods

 Red light foods are “stop” and think foods.
 When we come across a red light food, we should make a different choice or eat a smaller portion.
 Red light foods are low in nutrients; high in calories, fat or sugar; or contain artificial sweeteners, hydrogenated oils, or trans-fats.
 They include: butter, cookies, candy, frozen yogurt, fatty meats, pastries, chips, and white bread.